JoshKoiro/GoLIFX-Light-Teams-Presence/README.md

 The program acts as a server that reaches out to the graph API and updates your LIFX light every 10 seconds (by default).

 Customization of color, brightness and other options may be configured with the `config.yaml` file.
 The server is reading this file on every tick (10 seconds by default) so changes can be made without having to restart the server application.

+Reference the LIFX API docs for a description of the available inputs for the color parameter. https://api.developer.lifx.com/docs/colors